Hyped-247/three-points-liner/README.md

 look at what follows test_.
 For example, test_lines_finder.py ensures that lines_finder.py is working correctly.
 This naming convention makes it easy to know what each test is testing.

-* utilities
-    * This dir contains helper functions.
-These helper functions are placed in three different python files.
-    First, compute_line.py contains functions that will help the LinesFinder class preform mathematical operations.
-    Second, format.py contains a single function called: format_line_str.
-This function formats lines.
-The reason why it is called format_line_str instead of format_line is because we might add more functions to this file (ex. format_line_tuple, format_line_dict, etc).
-Finally, we have validator.py.
-This file contains functions that will validate the points.

 ## Built With